News & Updates

 Here are the project coordinators for the Hawaii State Department of Health (DOH), U.S. Environmental Protection Agency (EPA), and the U.S. Navy, as well as their contact information:

 Yes.
-The Board fof Water Supply (BWS) tests Oahu's water supply for hexavalent total chromium in compliance with the U.S. Environmental Protection Agency's (EPA) Third Unregulated Contaminant Monitoring Rule (UCMR3).
-All of the results are reported in the BWS consumer confidence report (CCR) as required by the UCMR3 regulation and are within the State of Hawaii Department of Health’s action limit of 13 parts per billion (ppb).
+In compliance with the EPA Third Unregulated Contaminant Monitoring Rule (UCMR3), the Board of Water Supply (BWS) tested Oahu's water supply for hexavalent chromium.
+All results are reported in the BWS consumer confidence report (CCR) as required by the UCMR3 regulation and are within the DOH’s action limit of 13 parts per billion (ppb).
+Since completing the UCMR3 testing requirements, BWS has elected to conduct annual testing of its water sources for hexavalent chromium.
 Action limits or health advisories is an estimate of acceptable drinking water levels for a chemical substance based on health effects information.
 It is not a legally enforceable standard.
-The EPA presently has no maximum contaminant limit (MCL) in drinking water for hexavalent chromium citing the present total chromium MCL as protective of human health.
+The EPA presently has no maximum contaminant level (MCL) in drinking water for hexavalent chromium citing the present total chromium MCL as protective of human health.

-MCLs are established by regulatory agencies with environmental and public health risk assessment expertise such as EPA and the State Department of Health (DOH) and not BWS.
+MCLs are established by regulatory agencies with environmental and public health risk assessment expertise such as EPA and the DOH and not BWS.
 These MCLs govern the quality of water supplies delivered by utilities like the BWS.
 The BWS is constantly in contact with federal and state regulatory agencies and national water associations to ensure we stay abreast of issues related to the safety and quality of our water supplies.

 The BWS does not perform individual testing for hexavalent chromium.
 If you would like to have your water tested for hexavalent chromium, please contact a private laboratory.

 The BWS is not a public health agency and therefore not in a position to comment on California's MCL.
-We recommend contacting a public health regulatory agency.
+We recommend visiting the California State Water Resources Control Board website for more information on California's hexavalent chromium MCL.

 According to the EPA, chromium naturally occurs in rocks, animals, plants, soil, and in volcanic dust and gases.
 Water sources can be affected by hexavalent chromium naturally, or through contamination plumes from industrial centers, landfills, and improper discharge of industrial processing streams.
 For more information, visit the EPA's website at http://www.epa.gov/.